About Us

 4. The polar contrast prevented the two from touching, like a flame in the darkness: Where one is, the other isn't.

-5. The angel removed itself to a thick forest of dark, scraggly trees, where on a cabin rooftop a young adult is laying on his back staring at the twilight sky.
+5. The angel removed itself to a thick forest of dark, scraggly trees, where on a cabin rooftop a young terran is laying on his back staring at the twilight sky.

 6. Gliding across a northern mesa is a species not indigenous to this world, homing in on the teenager's thoughts.

 7. "Shall I intercede?" the angel asks.
-"Only observe," a voice replies, "the teenager is responsible for his own thoughts.
+"Only observe," a voice replies, "the child is responsible for his own thoughts.
 He is attracting this event."

 8. As the alien ship approaches, the teenager contemplates 'fight or flight.'